hpe-dev-incubator/hpe-dev-portal/content/blog/configuring-sso-for-hpe-greenlake-central-private-cloud-enterprise-and-hpe-greenlake-glcp-using-okta.md

 ![](/img/hpe-greenlake-sso-page.jpg)

 Enter the SSO credentials.
 You will be redirected to Okta to authenticate.
 Once you successfully authenticate, you will be redirected back to HPE GreenLake edge-to-cloud platform.
-You can then click on the HPE GreenLake Private Cloud Enterprise application and be given access based on the configured role/permissions.
+You can then click on the HPE GreenLake for Private Cloud Enterprise application and be given access based on the configured role/permissions.

 **Additional notes:**